nosilver4u/ewww-image-optimizer/readme.txt

 = 6.9.4 =
 * added: allow video files to go through Easy IO CDN (pass through)
+* changed: use fread to check mimetype of files for better performance
 * fixed: WebP images are added to WP Offload Media queue multiple times
 * fixed: PHP 8.1 deprecation notices from usage of add_submenu_page and add_query_arg
 * fixed: debug notice cannot be dismissed on sub-sites for network-activated installs